- My Gluten Free Cucina - https://myglutenfreecucina.com -

 Broil on low for 5 minutes to get more color on the skin.

 Aren’t they beautiful?
 Whether you are dining solo or with those you love most, I hope you find some gluten free meal inspiration for your holiday table!
-May your home be filled with Easter blessings and the hope that we will soon be together again with all our family and friends.
+May your home be filled with blessings of the season and all the delicious food.